grigoryan-m/wikipedia-quiz/README.md

 If you loose, game will show you correct answer.

-Input has a article title as [*] symbols, so you always know how many words are in the title and how many symbols are in each word.
+Input has an article title as [*] symbols, so you always know how many words are in the title and how many symbols are in each word.

 Hope you have fun playing, but I guess you will just suffer.